Battle of Baku: Background

 In 1917, the Russian Caucasus Front collapsed following the abdication of the Tsar.
 On 9 March 1917, the Special Transcaucasian Committee was established to fill the administrative gap in areas occupied in the course of the war on the Caucasian front by the Russian Provisional Government in the Transcaucasia.
 This administration, which included representatives of Armenian, Azerbaijani and Georgian groups, did not last long.
 In November 1917, the first government of the independent Transcaucasia was created in Tbilisi and named the Transcaucasian Commissariat following the Bolshevik seizure of power in St. Petersburg.
 On 5 December 1917, this new "Transcaucasian Committee" endorsed the Armistice of Erzincan which was signed by the Russians with the command of the Ottoman Third Army.
 Russian soldiers mainly left the front and returned to their homes.
 A number of Russian troops left for the Persian Campaign, contrary to the rules of the Armistice.
 General Nikolai Baratov remained in Hamadan and at Kermanshah, a Russian colonel named Lazar Bicherakhov remained with 10,000 troops.
 Both forces were supplemented by British liaison officers.

 In 1918, the British invited the Armenians to hold out and picked officers and non-commissioned officers to form an "advisory" force, organizing them under the command of Lionel Dunsterville at Baghdad.
 It was named the Dunsterforce.
 The military goal of Dunsterforce was to reach the Caucasus via Persia while the Persian Campaign was active.
 The British planned to organize an army to be recruited from the Armenians and other pro-Allied elements that still existed in the Caucasus.
-On 10 February 1918, the Sejm gathered and made the decision to establish independence.
-On 24 February 1918, the Sejm proclaimed Transcaucasia independent as the Transcaucasian Democratic Federative Republic.
-The Transcaucasian Commissariat was anti-Bolshevik in its political goals and sought the separation of Transcaucasia from Bolshevik Russia.
-On 27 January 1918, the British mission Dunsterforce set out from Baghdad with officers and instructors to the region.
+On 27 January 1918, the British mission set out from Baghdad with officers and instructors to the region.
 Dunsterforce was ordered to keep the Caucasus-Tabriz front intact and put a stop to Enver Pasha's plans.
-On 17 February, Dunsterforce arrived at Enzeli; here they were denied passage to Baku by local Bolsheviks, who cited the change in the political situation.
+On 17 February, Dunsterforce arrived at Enzeli, where they were denied passage to Baku by local Bolsheviks, who cited the change in the political situation.